Balancing Physical Activity with Optimal Health

 HOW DO WE DETERMINE IF WE ARE EATING “EXTRA” CALORIES?

 First, we need to estimate how many calories our body uses throughout the day to survive.
 This is called our basal metabolic rate (BMR).
 There are several resources to determine your BMR, including online calculators, special equipment at the doctor’s office, and relatively simple math.
-There are two standard equations commonly used to figure out BMRs: the original Harris Benedict Equation and the updated Mifflin-St. Jeor Equation.
 The difference between the results is usually less than 100 calories a day, so both work for basic estimations.
-The key is to establish a baseline of the calories needed to sustain you – keep in mind that there are bound to be variations.
+The key is to establish a baseline of the calories needed to sustain you, but keep in mind that there are bound to be variations.
 Consider this an exercise to determine if your daily intake is significantly higher or lower than your answer.

 If you adjust your physical activity levels, you should also adjust your diet to balance and support your new exercise regimen.
 If you’re looking to lose weight, severely reducing calories is not the answer.
-In fact, this puts your body in conservation mode – encouraging your metabolism to slow down and adjust to the decreased amount of calories paired with the increased physical demand.
+In fact, this puts your body in conservation mode, which encourages your metabolism to slow down and adjust to the decreased amount of calories paired with the increased physical demand.
 Over time, this is likely to cause a breakdown in muscle, which will continue to lower your overall metabolic rate and make healthy weight loss even more difficult.
-However, not all calories are created equal – whole, nutrient-dense foods nourish and protect your body more than calories from highly processed foods, which offer energy but contain little by way of nutrition.
+However, not all calories are created equal – whole, nutrient-dense foods nourish and protect your body more than calories from highly processed foods, which offer energy but are not nutrient dense.